OwenCoppinger/EC282SP2022/README.md

 My goal in this class is to create a teaching environment that is inclusive for all of the members of our community independent of their race, gender, age, disability status, and political or religious views.
 Our differences strengthen our ability for perspective taking, being critical about our default believes,and enhance learning.

 I will try to reach this goal within my best capacity by respect and professionalism in our class-related engagements and I anticipate students to do the same.
-These standards of appropriate conduct are well summarized by [Bentley's Core Values](https://www.bentley.edu/about/mission-and-values)in our institution's mission statement.
+These standards of appropriate conduct are well summarized by [Bentley's Core Values](https://www.bentley.edu/about/mission-and-values) in our institution's mission statement.

 If you feel that I or anyone in this class has acted outside these values, please come to me so that we may discuss your experience.
 If you do not feel comfortable coming to me with your concerns, I encourage you to speak with someone in the Office of Academic Advising: 781.891.2803, academic_services@bentley.edu, Jennison 336.